I have XLRS, dyslexia, and ADHD.

 Why is the first run slow?

-On first launch, Rift downloads and caches the ML models (~2GB).
-Subsequent launches are instant.
+First launch caches the models (~2GB).
+After that, launches are instant.

 Is Rift open source?